 - Solder vacuum pump: this tool helps you removing the solder left when desoldering components.

 For more soldering accessories, take a look at the Top 10 Soldering Accessories and Tools.

 A voltage supply may not be essential in simple and beginner projects, but it is a really practical tool when it comes to circuits.
-It allows you to power your circuits before they are finished, to test individual circuits, to experiment, etc. Nowadays, simple bench DC power supplies aren’t that expensive anymore, in fact you can get one for less than $100.
+It allows you to power your circuits before they are finished, to test individual circuits, to experiment, etc. Nowadays, simple bench DC power supplies aren’t that expensive anymore.
+In fact, you can get one for less than $100.
 Take a look at the best bench power supply for electronics hobbyists.

 A wire stripper is essential in an electronics lab as you’ll have to strip cables many times.
-You can get a simple wire stripper, but I absolutely recommend you a self-adjusting wire stripper/cutter instead.
+You can get a simple wire stripper, but we absolutely recommend you a self-adjusting wire stripper/cutter instead.
 It is very easy to use, adapts to a wide variety of cables and works perfectly.